Vopaaz/checkpointing/docs/docs/comparison.md

-# Comparison with similar packages
+# Comparison with Similar Packages

 Some other packages have similar functionality as `checkpointing`.
 However we handle some cases better than them, as explained below.